opensearch-project/opensearch-ci/README.md

 1. Add additional `adminUsers` for role based authentication according to your needs, see [CIStackProps](./lib/ci-stack.ts) for details.
 1. Run with parameter with one of the following (refer [this](#ssl-configuration) for value of `useSsL`) -
    1. `npm run cdk deploy OpenSearch-CI-Dev -- -c runWithOidc=true -c useSsl=true` or,
-   1. `cdk deploy OpenSearch-OpenSearch-CI-Dev -c runWithOidc=true -c useSsl=true`
+   1. `cdk deploy OpenSearch-CI-Dev -c runWithOidc=true -c useSsl=true`
 1. Continue with [next steps](#dev-deployment)

 ### Troubleshooting